CalStott/cloud_computing/linux_notes.md

 (Commonly used when logging into a VM to verify it has access to the internet)
 `sudo apt upgrade -y` = installs the updated packages that have been downloaded.
 Not safe as can cause problems
 `sudo su <name>` = logs in as a super user if given no name argument, or a different user if given a name

+#### Nginx Commands
+`sudo systemctl status nginx` = prints the status of the nginx web service
+`sudo systemctl start nginx` = starts the nginx web service
+`sudo systemctl stop nginx` = stops the nginx web service
+`sudo systemctl restart nginx` = restarts the web service
+`sudo systemctl enable nginx` = allows nginx to be started on startup

 ## Research
 #### How can we set a variable in BASH?
 A variable can be set by assigning a value to its reference e.g. `STR="Hello World!"`

 #### What are environment variables?
-Special variables often used to pass information between commands and subprocesses, or to control the shells behaviour.
+Special (global) variables often used to pass information between commands and subprocesses, or to control the shells behaviour.
 They contain information about your login session and stored for the system shell to use when executing commands.

 #### How can we set one?
 `export <variable-name>=value`